High School: Auburn Riverside High School (Auburn, WA)

 Major or Degree: Communication

 Hobbies: In terms of outdoor activities, I enjoy traveling, biking, hiking and running.
-I am a fan of the kitchen and appreciate cooking various dishes, especially dinner items.
-I also have a huge soft spot for musical theater/ballet and try to attend local performances whenever I can.
-I also love interior design and frequently spend my time redecorating or refurbishing antique furniture.
+I am also a fan of the kitchen and appreciate cooking, especially dinner items.
+I have a huge soft spot for musical theater/ballet and try to attend local performances whenever I can.
+I also love interior design and frequently spend my time redecorating, reorganizing and refurbishing antique furniture.
+I am currently trying to incorporate meditation, prayer and yoga into my weekly routine as a means to unwind from my busy schedule.

 How I Stay Fit: I run a mile every day and do a series of sprints in my weekly workouts.
 I also take a variety of workout/dance classes.
-I try to eat clean incorporating a lot of protein and vegetables into my diet, but I also think it’s important to indulge yourself every once in a while.
+I try to eat clean incorporating a lot of protein and vegetables into my diet, but I also think it’s important to enjoy a treat every once in a while.
+My favorite desserts are chocolate and ice cream.

 Best Part of Being a Sea Gal: The best part of being a Sea Gal is the everlasting friendships.
 I feel incredibly blessed to be surrounded by so many talented, smart, dedicated and professional women.
 I can’t wait to continue learning from this amazing program, not only growing as a dancer but also as a person.